Ar2Can: An Architect and an Artist Leveraging a Canvas for Multi-Human Generation: Related Work

-\textbf{Reinforcement Learning for Diffusion.} DDPO~\cite{black2023training} introduced RL fine-tuning for diffusion models using policy gradients.
-ImageReward~\cite{xu2023imagereward} and HPS~\cite{ma2025hpsv3} provide learned reward functions for human preference alignment.
-DPOK~\cite{fan2023dpok} and AlignProp~\cite{prabhudesai2023aligning} extend RL to various objectives.
-GRPO~\cite{shao2024deepseekmath}, introduced for language model reasoning, computes group-normalized advantages, reducing variance.
-DisCo~\cite{disco2025} recently applied GRPO to multi-human generation with diversity-focused rewards.
-Our work extends this paradigm with spatially-grounded rewards that explicitly align face locations with planned layouts.
+\textbf{Reinforcement Learning for Diffusion.} DDPO~\cite{black2023training} introduced policy-gradient RL for diffusion models, with learned reward functions~\cite{xu2023imagereward, ma2025hpsv3} and extensions to diverse objectives~\cite{fan2023dpok, prabhudesai2023aligning} following.
+DisCo~\cite{disco2025} applied Flow-GRPO~\cite{liu2025flow} to multi-human generation with diversity rewards.
+Ar2Can extends this paradigm with novel spatially-grounded rewards that explicitly couple face locations with planned layouts, directly resolving identity merging and swapping failures absent in prior RL-based approaches.